barseghyanartur/django-fobi/src/fobi/contrib/apps/drf_integration/README.rst

 Implementation details
 ----------------------
 Each ``django-fobi`` plugin has its' own representative integration plugin within ``fobi.contrib.aps.drf_integration`` package.

+Some of the plugins may seam to have zero-added-value and in fact they are.
+For instance, DRF integration ``slider`` plugin is just an exact copy of the ``range_select`` plugin, created in order to provide exactly the same form fields generated in the API.

 You should mention all the plugins you want to use explicitly in the project settings.
 Thus, if you have used (included in the ``INSTALLED_APPS``) the core plugins:

 - fobi.contrib.plugins.form_elements.fields.boolean
 - fobi.contrib.plugins.form_elements.fields.checkbox_select_multiple